-- Airlines that fly direct to countries that rely heavily on US assistance (economic/military) will perform an NCIC lookup at the airport of departure when scanning a passport.
-If there’s a hit they will deny you a boarding pass if the destination country requires it – some countries have laws barring ALL felons from entering, not just “sex offenders”.
+- Beware of airlines that fly directly to countries that rely on US assistance.
+They will perform an NCIC lookup at the airport of departure when scanning a passport.
+If there’s a hit they will deny you a boarding pass if the destination country requires it.
+Some countries have laws barring ALL felons from entering, not just “sex offenders”.
 So please save yourself the MAJOR hassle and do not even try.

 Many thanks to the good folks at RTAG (Registry Travel Action Group) for developing the original travel matrix.
 They deserve the credit for the idea and initial entries.
-We have expanded on the original matrix to include every country on Earth.
-That’s right: we’re going balls to the wall on this one and we need everyone’s help to make it the most comprehensive travel matrix in existence.
+We are expanding on the original matrix to include every country on Earth.
+That’s right: we’re going balls to the wall on this one.
+We need everyone’s help to make it the most comprehensive travel matrix in existence!Updated-Travel-Matrix

 Please send us some information about any country we have incorrect data about or you may have been to, along with any stories about your trip that you’d like to share!

-We work diligently and solely in good faith to keep this matrix as current as possible and, as you can see, this chart is far from complete.
+We work diligently and in good faith to keep this matrix as current as possible.
+As you can see, this chart is far from complete.
 We sometimes make mistakes and we will update this as we get more information on country status.
-This chart should be used only as a guide and is not 100% guaranteed because of the constant changing of laws around the world.
-We can not be responsible for any inconvenience caused by incorrect information.
+This chart is only a guide.
+It is not a 100% guarantee because of the constant changing of laws around the world.
+We are not responsible for any inconvenience due to incorrect information.